tgirke/GEN242/content/en/tutorials/rprogramming/rprogramming.md

     #!/usr/bin/env Rscript

 R Markdown (`Rmd`) and Quarto (`qmd`) scripts are an extension of R scripts that include in addition to R code, results and commentary text.
 Both can be rendered to a variety formats including HTML and PDF.
 They are explained in a separate tutorial [here](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/rmarkdown/rmarkdown/).
-R packages are often used for organizing more complex R code and providing usage help in the form of help files and vignettes (manuals).
+R packages are often built for organizing more complex R code and providing usage help in the form of help files and vignettes (manuals).
 How to build R packages is explained in the [R Package](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/rpackages/rpackages/) tutorial of this website.

 ## Control Structures